 By requiring stringent validation guidelines, EV SSL prevents the issuing of a certificate to a cyber-criminal in the name of the tricking target.
 The EV indicator is an easy and instant way to spot an authentic website from a fake one.

-The study focused on domains associated with underground market place and forums, bad actor backlinks and malware, and discovered on three domains with an EV certificate involved in underground marketplaces and forums, and seven cyber-actors associated with them.
+The study focused on domains associated with underground market place and forums, bad actor backlinks and malware, and discovered three domains with an EV certificate involved in underground marketplaces and forums, and seven cyber-actors associated with them.

 Here’s what the research team had to say: